beaucharman/.atom/packages/todo-show/README.md

 * Or `\s.*$` to match the todo text with a non-optional space in front
 * Or an immediate parentheses, `\(.*$`, to support [Google style guide IDs](https://google.github.io/styleguide/cppguide.html#TODO_Comments)
 * Because Atom config only accepts strings all `\` characters are also escaped

+Todos can be tagged using hashtag (e.g. `TODO: do this #object #profile`), which is presented in the tags column.

 To extend the default todo types and search regex, the existing config needs to be copied into your config.cson.
 See [show-todo.coffee](https://github.com/mrodalgaard/atom-todo-show/blob/master/lib/show-todo.coffee) for current defaults.